Business and Strategy

 5. Focusing on sustainability through our ESG strategy

-We know that our long-term strategic aims will only be delivered if we have good sustainable practices built on firm foundations.
+We know that our long-term strategic aims will only be delivered if we maintain our good sustainable practices built on firm foundations.

 Our foundations are: